AlaskaAirlines/auro-formkit/docs/partials/testing.md

 #### WTR & Workspaces

 `web-test-runner` does not support the `node:` prefix.
-Therefor, this does not work:
+Therefore, this does not work:

 ```
 "test": "wtr --config node:@auro-formkit/config/wtr --coverage"